 Most dogs are harmless and go their entire lives without biting a person, but it only takes one dog and one bite or attack to inflict serious injuries on an innocent bystander.
-The Centers for Disease Control and Prevention report that one in five dog bites require medical treatment and unfortunately, as Somerset County dog bite attorneys know, it is often children who are on the receiving end of a dog bite or dog attack.
+The Centers for Disease Control and Prevention report that one in five dog bites require medical treatment and unfortunately, our dog attack lawyers know, it is often children who are on the receiving end of a dog bite or dog attack.

 Compensation for dog bite injuries